LaiAnTan/CodeVenture/README.md

 Created for Monash's FIT1056: Collaborative Development for Web Applications' Group Project.

+This project was developed following the waterfall model, where all documents (i.e. requirements, design, software quality assurance) were created.

 ## Features
 - Coding Modules, Quizzes, Challenges
 - Functional IDE